Zero Trust AI

 "Never trust, always verify" has been the mantra of zero trust security for over a decade.
 But when it comes to AI tools, traditional zero trust models fall dangerously short.
 As employees paste your crown jewels into ChatGPT and upload sensitive data to AI services, you need a fundamentally reimagined zero trust framework, one designed specifically for the unique threats posed by artificial intelligence.

-Classic zero trust architecture wasn't designed for a world where:
+Classic zero trust security architecture wasn't designed for zero trust AI security challenges where information security meets AI:

 The AI Security Paradox